Single Source Base

 We use Typescript as our transpiler, and author in ES6/ES-Next or Typescript.
 Alternatively, Babel would work fine for ES6.

-extension, Typescript files will have a .ts
+Javascript files should have a .js extension, Typescript files will have a .ts extension.

 Here is our package.json build script: